 Stage 3 – the interactive game

-This is where the child is to take a turn, this can be a turn of the activity they have just seen in stage two.
+This is where the child is to take a turn.
+It can be a turn of the activity they have just seen in stage two.
 As the child’s skills develop you can increase the length of the activity and complexity of the steps.
-A simply way to increase the ice cream splat or flower pot ideas is to use a spray bottle filled with food colouring and add in a step where this is sprayed onto the foam.
-It is important that the child learns to take their turn when asked and to see other children taking their turns.
+A simply way to increase the ice cream splat or flower pot ideas is to use a spray bottle filled with food colouring.
+You add in a step where this is sprayed onto the foam.
+It is important that the child learns to take their turn when asked.
+Also to see other children taking their turns.

 Stage 4 – independent working

-When a child has progressed to stage 4, they will be provided with a basic set of instructions (usually visually) to complete an activity alone, for example a basic Lego or Duplo structure.
-The child is then expected to take it away and complete the activity independently.
+When a child has progressed to stage 4, they will be provided with a basic set of instructions (usually visually) to complete an activity alone.
+For example a basic Lego or Duplo structure.
+The activity is demonstrated then the child is then expected to take it away and complete the activity independently.

-Setting up an attention bucket or bag at home and using it once a week is very simple and is a good support to teaching attention skills, it may be hard initially but when your child understands the process they are likely to enjoy it.
+Setting up an attention bucket or bag at home and using it once a week is very simple and is a good support to teaching attention skills.
+It will probably be hard at first but when your child understands the process they are likely to enjoy it.
 There are lots of examples and suggestions on the Gina Davis autism centre Facebook group and her website.
-If you make sure the activities and attention grabbing items are pitched at your child’s level you should see progress.
+Make sure the activities and attention grabbing items are pitched at your child’s level and you should see progress.

 Where to buy a Bucket for Attention Autism:

-I wanted to get a bucket as that was what was being used by my son’s Pre-school and local autism playgroup.
-It took me ages to find so here is a link to the one I bought from a store on ebay.
-Please note this is an affiliate link so you will be purchasing via ebay and I may receive commission if you buy from this link.
+I wanted to get a bucket as they were being used by my son’s Pre-school and local autism playgroup.
+It took me ages to find so here is a link to the one I bought from a store on ebay – children’s plastic storage bin